gerald-scharitzer/cloud-java/README.md

 This must deal with concurrent updates, which can be done with version control like Git.

+To address the jobs matching the completions, set the `completionMode` to `Indexed`.
+Then the job index is the completion number minus one.

 **TODO** Does changing the chart or values start a new pod?
 Probably not.

 # Develop